About this course

 Course Description

+Learn how to make contemporary style baskets, using the Tick-Tock weave technique, and gain an understanding of how to weave a basket into a desired shape.
+You will also be provided with information to develop an understanding of how to grow, prepare and select willow for basketmaking independently.
+You can expect to make one basket.
 The tutor will introduce a number of traditional and contemporary basketry techniques and show you how to use them successfully within your baskets.
 You will develop your understanding of how you can skilfully manipulate willow uprights into a desired shape.
 You will be encouraged to develop the skill of selecting the correct sized willow rods for each part of the basket, so you can understand the importance of this and the effect this has upon the weave.

 By the end of the course, you will know how to:

-- Achieve the desired shape of the basket through use of skills learnt to control the side stakes of the basket.
+• Achieve the desired shape of the basket through use of skills learnt to control the side stakes of the basket

-- Weave effectively, using the correct sized rods for each part of the basket.
+• Weave effectively, using the correct sized rods for each part of the basket

 This three day course is suitable for all levels.
-You will use traditional and contemporary basketry weaves to create your herringbone weave basket, such as: pairing, pull down wale, three rod forward and reverse wale and three rod or five rod border.
-You will find the course more manageable if you already have a certain amount of strength and dexterity in your hands and fingers.
+You will use traditional and contemporary basketry weaves to create your Tick-Tock weave basket, such as: pairing, pull down wale, forward and reverse pairing with two sets of weavers (chasing), three rod wale and three rod or five rod border.
+You will find the course more manageable if you already have a certain amount of strength and dexterity in your hands and fingers and if you have previously made a round basket.
+In the tutor’s experience, the easier shapes to make are the ones with straight sides, so if you are a beginner, you will start with one of these.
+Intermediate and advanced basketmakers can practise more complex shapes by controlling side stakes to create bulbous forms.

-The tutor will bring along a number of coloured willows, which she has grown; you can use them to add colour to the weave to give a painterly finish.
+The tutor will bring along a number of coloured willows, some of which she has grown; you can use them to add colour to the weave to give a painterly finish.
 She will also have some beautiful English hazel, which you can use as handles for your baskets.
 However, if you prefer to bring in your own wood or material for your handle, you are welcome to do so.

 Course Materials